openSUSE/news-o-o/_posts/2011-09-10-opensuse-weekly-news-issue-192-is-out.markdown

 As the title says, I just added support for Google Tasks by creating the Akonadi Google
         Tasks Resource.
 The Tasks API provided by Google is really simple and does not support many properties, only name, summary, due to date, completed date and status.
-You canâ€™t set progress percentage, start date, attendees nor reminders (this sucks!).
+You can’t set progress percentage, start date, attendees nor reminders (this sucks!).
 Despite the fact, that the API provides means for tree-like structure of tasks (tasks and subtasks), it does not seem to work.
 So you can only have a linear list of tasks.
 A positive thing is, that due